guybedford/chomp/README.md

 ```

 In the above, all `src/**/*.ts` files will be globbed, have SWC run on them, and output into `lib/[file].js` along with their source maps.

+The `##` and `#` interpolation syntax are special because unlike glob dependencies (which are also supported), they must be a 1-1 relation from dependency to target.

 Only files not existing or whose `src` mtimes are invalidated (or SWC itself is updated) will be rebuilt.